ReactTraining/react-workshop/courses/advanced-compound-components/outline.md

 ## Overview

-The advanced curriculum is approxamently one day's worth of material and teaches:
+The advanced curriculum is approximately one day's worth of material and teaches:

 - Better, more composable API's (Compound Components)
 - Advanced scenarios with context